a-huk/lol_esports-predictions/README.md

+****What is this?****
+This is a side-project of mine to attempt to predict professional League of Legends games.
+****How is it done?****
+Currently, I am using a classification AI to determine the winner.
+I will publish the code for it once I feel it is ready to see the light of day.
+There is sadly no official, free and reliable API available for LoLEsports.
+Luckily, Oracle's Elixir makes much of this data available in a very organised form.
+Thanks for that.
+****Why these leagues?****
+I am mainly a fan of LCS and decided to preddict results on the four major regions: LEC, LPL, LCK and LEC.
+Sadly, there is missing data for the LPL Summer Spit of 2021, thus LPL predictions have been left out.
+****Notes****
+ - These are only predictions, therefore they might not come true.
+ - The project assumes that past performance can predict future performance, thus "upsets" will most likely never be predicted.
+ - I try to run the script once a day, thus some predictions might be too late.
+ - This mainly serves as a repository for me to evaluate the long-term correctness of this approach.
+ - Currently, I use a weighted average of a team's previous weeks results; the newer, the more weight a performance is given.
+ - Feel free to contact me at huk.adam@protonmail.com

 | Team1                 | Team 2            | Blue_side             | Red_side          | T1_blue_win | T1_red_win | Predicted_winner  | Date       | Correct |
 | --------------------- | ----------------- | --------------------- | ----------------- | ----------- | ---------- | ----------------- | ---------- | ------- |
 | 100 Thieves           | TSM               | 100 Thieves           | TSM               | 0.0739      | 0.2163     | TSM               | 30/07/2021 |